English Indian Rasam Soup (1 Cup) and Brown Rice (1 Cup, Cooked)

 Physical Activity

-Engage in light physical activity, like a walk, after your meal to enhance insulin sensitivity and help lower blood sugar levels.
+Engage in light physical activity like a short walk after meals to help lower blood sugar levels effectively.

 Discover